unload MASS since it has select function we don't want to use.

 Presentation 1: Data Cleaning

-In this section, we’ll focus on cleaning a dataset.
-We’ll primarily use functions from the tidyverse package, but in some cases base R offers quick and effective alternatives.
+In this section, we will clean and prepare a dataset for analysis.
+We will mainly use functions from the tidyverse, although in some cases base R provides quick and effective alternatives.

 Load Packages